Enable global time logging at /time_entries/new

 To make this easier it would be nice to have a global time entry form where one can choose the project and enter the hours at the same time.
 Almost identical to the currently time logging screen only that you can select a project instead of an issue.

-#2 Updated by Olivier Jacquet almost 6 years ago
+#2 Updated by Olivier Jacquet about 6 years ago

 - File redmine-timelog.patch added